Skip to content

 Conversation history

-HelperBee remembers all your past conversations, so you can always go back and review what was discussed.
+HelperBee stores all your past conversations, so you can always go back and review what was discussed.

 Viewing previous chats